Discover the 8 Largest Sturgeon Ever Caught

 European sea sturgeon (Acipenser sturio)

-The Atlantic sturgeon live along the Atlantic coast from Labrador to Florida.
-Some species are seen living in the Mississippi Delta.
+Atlantic sturgeon live along the Atlantic Coast from Labrador, Canada, to Florida.
+Some species have even been sighted in the Mississippi Delta.
 These are smaller than their beluga cousins, reaching 5-6 feet long and weighing 90-160 pounds.

 The largest Atlantic sturgeon was caught near Canada, weighed 811 pounds, and was 14 feet.